-Parallel Data Management Patterns: Pack
+Parallel Data Manag.
+Pat: Pack

-- Pack is used to eliminate unused space in a collection - Elements marked false are discarded, the remaining elements are placed in a contiguous sequence in the same order - Useful when used with map - Unpack is the inverse and is used to place elements back in their original locations
+Pack is used to eliminate unused space in a collection (like a filter)

+• Elements marked false are discarded, the remaining elements are placed in a contiguous sequence in the same order

+Useful when used with map

+Unpack is the inverse and is used to place elements back in their original locations

-Parallel Data Management Patterns: Pipeline
+Parallel Data Manag.
+Pat: Pipeline

+- Pattern

+Serial Control

+Parallel Control

+Serial Data

+Parallel Data

-Pipeline connects tasks in a producer-co manner
+- Pipeline connects tasks in a producerconsumer manner

-A linear pipeline is the basic pattern idea pipeline in a DAG is also possible
+- A linear pipeline is the basic pattern idea, but a pipeline in a DAG is also possible

-Pipelines are most useful when used with patterns as they can multiply available parallelism
+- Pipelines are most useful when used with other patterns as they can multiply available parallelism

-Parallel Data Management Patterns: Geometric Decomposition
+Parallel Data Manag.
+Pat: Geometric Decomposition

-- Geometric Decomposition arranges data into subcollections - Overlapping and non-overlapping decompositions are possible - This pattern doesn't necessarily move data, it just gives us another view of it
+- Geometric Decomposition arranges data into subcollections - Overlapping and non-overlapping decompositions are possible - This pattern doesn't necessarily move data, it just gives us another perspective

-Parallel Data Management Patterns: Gather
+Parallel Data Manag.
+Pat: Gather

-- Gather reads a collection of data given a collection of indices - Think of a combination of map and random serial reads - The output collection shares the same type as the input collection, but it share the same shape as the indices collection
+- Gather reads a collection of data given a collection of indices - Think of a combination of map and random serial reads - The output collection shares the same type as the input 2 collection, but it share the same shape as A B C D E F G A 1 5 0 2 2 4

-Parallel Data Management Patterns: Scatter
+Parallel Data Manag.
+Pat: Scatter